The Weald School: Weald TV

-The Africa Project (Classrooms for Kenya)
+Classrooms for Kenya

-Since a visit to Kenya by a number of staff and now ex-students in the summer of 2006 the school has had close links with a number of schools in Kenya.
+Since a visit to Kenya by a number of staff and students in the summer of 2006 the school has had links with schools in Kenya.
 When the project started after this visit all of these schools had mud buildings which regularly got washed away and needed re-building.
 In the School's 50th Year (2006-7 Academic Year) the school decided to try and raise £50,000 to build new Brick Classrooms at these schools.
 The Students rose to the challenge; in the summer of 2007 another set of staff and students went out to Kenya again to help build the new classrooms the school had paid for.
 Another trip was planned for the summer of 2008, but due to the political unrest in the country it was cancelled, and a teacher is going out instead to deliver a large amount of clothing, stationery and computer equipment to the rebuilt schools.
-After the failed trip of 2008 another big push is planned for the 2008-9 academic year.
+After the insurrection of 2008 another big push is planned for the 2008–9 academic year.
 The plan is to raise another £30,000 to finish completely re-building Lumuli Primary School.
 This was and is in the worst state of all the schools the project has been working with and it is hoped that by the end of 2009 that it will be completely re-built to brick classrooms.